tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 This document inherits the security considerations of RFC 9261 and RFC 9334.
 The integrity of the exported authenticators must be guaranteed, and any failure in validating Evidence SHOULD be treated as a fatal error in the communication channel.
 Additionally, in order to benefit from remote attestation, Evidence MUST be protected using dedicated attestation keys chaining back to a trust anchor.
 This trust anchor will typically be provided by the hardware manufacturer.

-This specification assumes that the Hardware Security Module (HSM) or Trusted Execution Environment (TEE) is responsible for generating the key pair and producing either Evidence or attestation results, which is included in the Certificate Signing Request (CSR) as defined in {{I-D.ietf-lamps-csr-attestation}}.
-This attestation enables the CA to verify that the private key is securely stored and that the platform meets the required security standards before issuing a certificate.

 ## Using the TLS Connection

 Remote attestation in this document occurs within the context of a TLS handshake, and the TLS connection